elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 {5, 6, nil}
 ```

 Another alternative is to use structs.
-By default, structs only support static access to its fields, promoting cleaner patterns:
+By default, structs only support static access to its fields:

 ```elixir
 defmodule Point.2D do